 General discussions of laws, legislation, certification, professional ethics, and other current problems relating to industrial education teaching profession.
+685. Problems.
+Credit 1 to 4 each semester.
+I, II, S

-Designed to enable graduate majors to undertake and complete with credit limited investigations not within thesis research and not covered by any other course.
+Designed to enable Master's graduate majors to undertake and complete with credit limited investigations not within thesis research and not covered by any other course.